CMS Clarifying Medicare Overpayment Rules: The Bar Is Raised (Yet Again) for Health Care Providers

 My recommendation?
 Strap on your pole vaulting shoes and get to jumping!

-Posted on May 24, 2016, in Administrative Remedies, Affordable Care Act, Alleged Overpayment, Audits, CMS, Credible Allegations of Fraud, Dental Medicaid Providers, Doctors, Durable Medical Equipment, Extrapolations, False Claims Act, Federal Government, Federal Law, Final Rulings, Fraud, Gordon & Rees, Group Homes, HHS, Home Health Care Agencies, Home Health Services, Hospitals, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Long Term Care Facilities, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Providers, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, North Carolina, Office of Administrative Hearings, Office of Inspector General, Office of Medicare Hearings and Appeals, Physicians, Psychiatrists, Regulatory Audits and tagged ACA, Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Extrapolations, fraud waste abuse, Gordon & Rees, Identification of overpayments, Knicole Emanuel, Lookback period, Medicaid Self-Audits, Medicare Attorney, Medicare overpayments, Medicare Part A, Medicare Part B, Medicare Part C, Medicare Part D, Medicare Self Audits, Report overpayments, Self audit, Self reporting Medicare, Six-Year Lookback.
+Posted on May 24, 2016, in Administrative Remedies, Affordable Care Act, Alleged Overpayment, CMS, Credible Allegations of Fraud, Dental Medicaid Providers, Doctors, Durable Medical Equipment, Extrapolations, False Claims Act, Federal Government, Federal Law, Final Rulings, Fraud, Group Homes, HHS, Home Health Care Agencies, Home Health Services, Hospitals, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Long Term Care Facilities, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Providers, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, North Carolina, Office of Administrative Hearings, Office of Inspector General, Office of Medicare Hearings and Appeals, Physicians, Psychiatrists, Regulatory Audits and tagged ACA, Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Extrapolations, fraud waste abuse, Gordon & Rees, Identification of overpayments, Knicole Emanuel, Lookback period, Medicaid Self-Audits, Medicare Attorney, Medicare overpayments, Medicare Part A, Medicare Part B, Medicare Part C, Medicare Part D, Medicare Self Audits, Report overpayments, Self audit, Self reporting Medicare, Six-Year Lookback.
 Bookmark the permalink.
 Leave a comment.